Lisa Joy: Career

 While studying for the bar, Joy submitted a sample script for the ABC fantasy comedy-drama series Pushing Daisies.
 A friend passed the script along to a television producer, helping her get the job as a staff writer in 2007.
 She went on to become the only female writer on the USA Network crime drama series Burn Notice.
 She later served as a co-producer on the series.

-In 2016, Joy co-created the HBO science fiction series Westworld and serves as its co-showrunner.
-Westworld had four seasons.
+In 2016, Joy co-created the HBO science fiction series Westworld and served as its co-showrunner.
+Westworld ran for four seasons.
 The series focuses on "a futuristic theme park gone wrong where robots start rebelling against humans".
 The series went on to become one of the most popular series on television.
 For her work on the series, Joy earned nominations for the Primetime Emmy Award for Outstanding Drama Series and Outstanding Writing for a Drama Series, among others.

-Joy, along with her husband Jonathan Nolan, signed a new deal with Amazon to write and produce a series for the company.
+Joy, along with her husband Jonathan Nolan, signed an overall deal with Amazon to write and produce original series for the company.
 The deal is worth $150 million over five years.
-As a part of the deal, Joy and Nolan were announced as executive producers on a science fiction series The Peripheral and an adaptation of the post-apocalyptic video game series Fallout.
+As a part of the deal, Joy and Nolan were announced as executive producers on a science fiction series The Peripheral, an adaptation of the post-apocalyptic video game series Fallout, an adaptation of the fantasy novel Fourth Wing, and a live-action series reboot of Jem and the Holograms.

 Joy's feature film debut, Reminiscence, was released by Warner Bros.
 Pictures in US cinemas on August 20, 2021, to mixed reviews and was a commercial failure.